very-good-science/data-ethics-club/site/contents/write_ups/2022/09-02-22_writeup.md

 ## Introduction

 This week at Data Ethics Club we discussed the paper “You Social Scientists Love Mind Games”: Experimenting in the “divide” between data science and critical algorithm studies by David Moats and Nick Seaver.
-The paper examines the divide between and intersection between data scientists and social scientists using methodology more familiar to anthropologists than those with a STEM background:
+The paper examines the divide between and intersection between data scientists and social scientists using a methodology more familiar to anthropologists than those with a STEM background:

 "we attempted to stage an encounter in which practicing data scientists were asked to analyze a corpus of critical social science literature about their work, using tools of textual analysis such as co-word and topic modelling.
 The idea was to provoke discussion both about the content of these texts and the possible limits of such analyses."